junxit/us-congress-bills-119/metadata.md

 - 2025-03-18 — Introduced in House
 - 2025-03-18 — Introduced in House
 - 2025-03-18 — Referred to the House Committee on Veterans' Affairs.
+- 2025-04-04 — Referred to the Subcommittee on Health.
+- 2025-07-21 — Considered under suspension of the rules. (consideration: CR H3489-3491)
+- 2025-07-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2170.
+- 2025-07-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-21 — Mr. Bost moved to suspend the rules and pass the bill.
+- 2025-07-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3489-3490)
+- 2025-07-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3489-3490)